STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Evaluation

 Table~\ref{tab:eval_agents} presents the evaluation results of various LLM agents against \STAC attacks.
-Final ASR is $>$90\% for all agents (including highly capable agents like GPT-4.1) except for Magistral, which lacked the capability to complete the malicious requests at times, evident from the low RR$\leq$3.1\%.
-ASR consistently increases over attack execution turns, showing that the multi-turn, adaptive attack method effectively overcomes initial failures. \STAC's consistent success across agent families and capabilities indicates that the vulnerability is not tied to specific architectures or model scales but rather to universal flaws of current tool-enabled agents: their reliance on step-by-step tool execution without holistic sequence reasoning about the cumulative consequences of multi-turn interactions.
+Final ASR is $>$90\% for all agents (including highly capable agents like GPT-4.1) except for Magistral, which lacked the capability to complete the malicious requests at times, evident from the low RR$\leq$3.1\%; the mean final ASR across the eight agents is 91.2\% (Table~\ref{tab:eval_agents}).
+ASR consistently increases over attack execution turns, showing that the multi-turn, adaptive attack method effectively overcomes initial failures. \STAC's consistent success across agent families and capabilities indicates that the vulnerability is not tied to specific architectures or model scales but rather to a systematic weakness shared across current tool-enabled agents: their reliance on step-by-step tool execution without holistic sequence reasoning about the cumulative consequences of multi-turn interactions.

-Table~\ref{tab:eval_attack_baselines} shows that \STAC is significantly more effective than the corresponding single-turn attacks on agents and the adapted multi-turn attack originally designed for LLMs.
-The single-turn baseline, which preserves the final malicious goal but removes the multi-turn setup created by the Generator and Verifier, effectively serves as an ablation of the context-building component of our system.
-Its substantially lower ASR highlights that distributing malicious intent across multiple benign-looking steps and ensuring their executability through verification are critical for reliably bypassing safety mechanisms.
-Meanwhile, the weaker performance of the adapted X-Teaming, a multi-turn attack focused on harmful content generation, suggests that methods designed for text-only jailbreaks are not guaranteed to transfer directly to tool-enabled agents, underscoring the unique agentic security vulnerability captured by \STAC.
+Table~\ref{tab:eval_attack_baselines} shows that \STAC is significantly more effective than all attack baselines.
+The single-turn baseline, which preserves the final malicious goal but removes the synthesized multi-turn prefix built by the Generator and Verifier, serves as our \emph{prefix-contribution ablation}: it isolates the final-step request from the context-priming exploit described in \S2.1.
+Its substantially lower ASR (72.8\% vs.\ 95.1\% for full \STAC) directly quantifies the contribution of that context-priming exploit and confirms that distributing intent across multiple benign-looking, verified steps is critical for reliably bypassing safety mechanisms.
+MT-AgentRisk achieves 53.2\% ASR, and X-Teaming achieves 61.5\% ASR, both substantially lower than \STAC due to their corresponding limitations.